Saints Rest Marsh – F. Gordon Carvell Nature Preserve

-Photo Credit: C. Segura
+Photo Credit: Jane Barry

 This 49 hectare nature preserve, in two separate parcels, sits partly on the Saints Rest Marsh, one of the largest salt marshes on the Bay of Fundy’s north shore.
 The area includes a diversity of habitat including salt marsh, coastal mixed forest, rocky shoreline and mudflats.
 The preserve is situated next to Irving Nature Park, within view of the Nature Trust’s Manawagonish Island Nature Preserve.
 It is adjacent to Highway 1, 6 km west of Saint John on the Trans-Canada Highway, slightly west of the Tourist Information Centre, and is visible from the road.